husonlab/splitstree6/doc/user-manual.md

 #### Confidence Network

-The "Confidence Network" algorithm takes a Trees block as input and produces a Splits block as output.
+The *Confidence Network* algorithm takes a Trees block as input and produces a Splits block as output.
 It computes a credibility network using Beran's algorithm.
 The algorithm has the following options:

 `Level =  <Double>` - set the level (between 0 and 1)

-`HighDimensionFilter =  <Boolean>` - heuristically remove splits causing high-dimensional consensus network Reference: [@HusonBryant2006]
+`HighDimensionFilter =  <Boolean>` - heuristically remove splits causing high-dimensional consensus network

+Reference: [@HusonBryant2006]

 #### Phylogenetic Diversity

-The "Phylogenetic Diversity" algorithm takes a Trees block as input and produces a Report block as output.
+The *Phylogenetic Diversity* algorithm takes a Trees block as input and produces a Report block as output.
 It calculates the phylogenetic diversity for selected taxa.
 The algorithm has the following options:

 `Rooted =  <Boolean>` - interpret trees as rooted?

-`ApplyTo = {OneTree | AllTrees}` - determine whether to apply to one or all trees `WhichTree =  <Integer>` - the index of the tree that the method will be applied to Reference: [@Faith1992]
+`ApplyTo = {OneTree | AllTrees}` - determine whether to apply to one or all trees

+`WhichTree =  <Integer>` - the index of the tree that the method will be applied to

+Reference: [@Faith1992]

 #### Tree Diversity Index

-The "Tree Diversity Index" algorithm takes a Trees block as input and produces a Report block as output.
+The *Tree Diversity Index* algorithm takes a Trees block as input and produces a Report block as output.
 It calculates the fair-proportion and equal-splits values on trees.
 The algorithm has the following options:

-`Method = {FairProportions | EqualSplits}` - choose the type of index calculation `ApplyTo = {OneTree | AllTrees}` - determine whether to apply to one or all trees `WhichTree =  <Integer>` - the index of the tree that the method will be applied to References:
+`Method = {FairProportions | EqualSplits}` - choose the type of index calculation

+`ApplyTo = {OneTree | AllTrees}` - determine whether to apply to one or all trees

+`WhichTree =  <Integer>` - the index of the tree that the method will be applied to

-[@Redding2003; @ReddingMooers2006]
+References: [@Redding2003; @ReddingMooers2006]

 #### Unrooted Shapley Values

-The "Unrooted Shapley Values" algorithm takes a Trees block as input and produces a Report block as output.
+The *Unrooted Shapley Values* algorithm takes a Trees block as input and produces a Report block as output.
 It calculates unrooted Shapley values on trees.
 The algorithm has the following options:

-`ApplyTo = {OneTree | AllTrees}` - determine whether to apply to one or all trees `WhichTree =  <Integer>` - the index of the tree that the method will be applied to Reference: [@Haakeetal2008]
+`ApplyTo = {OneTree | AllTrees}` - determine whether to apply to one or all trees

+`WhichTree =  <Integer>` - the index of the tree that the method will be applied to

+Reference: [@Haakeetal2008]

 #### Average Distances

-The "Average Distances" algorithm takes a Trees block as input and produces a Distances block as output.
+The *Average Distances* algorithm takes a Trees block as input and produces a Distances block as output.
 It calculates the average distances between taxa over a set of trees.

-Reference:
-[@LapointeCucumel1997]
+Reference: [@LapointeCucumel1997]

 #### Enumerate Contained Trees

-The "Enumerate Contained Trees" algorithm takes a Trees block as input and produces a Trees block as output.
+The *Enumerate Contained Trees* algorithm takes a Trees block as input and produces a Trees block as output.
 It enumerates all contained trees.
 The algorithm has the following options: